 Look, Kirsten was just repeating things she’d heard.
 But this is evangelicalism, right?
-This is our culture.
+This is part of Christian culture.
 Do we ever count its cost?
 Do you understand the despair that culture produced in me as a child?

 This is why I am trying to learn not to be afraid of other Christians evangelizing me: because I want to come alongside that girl in the dark, and tell her no one on earth has the authority to keep her away from Jesus.
 I want to kneel beside her and tell her that even when her theology was lousy, Jesus heard her prayer.

 I am there, beside her, listening to Jesus say that we are loved, that we are heard, that we are safe, that we don’t need to have a perfect belief checklist to be acceptable to the Great King Himself.